Medicare, Medicaid and Health Care Fraud in Texas

 Fighting Health Care Fraud Accusations with a Frisco Criminal Defense Attorney

-If you are facing fraud regarding health care in Texas, or any other type of white collar charge, and need assistance from an experienced Frisco, Texas criminal defense attorney, contact Rosenthal & Wadas, PLLC, today at (972) 369-0577.
+If you are facing fraud regarding health care in Texas, or any other type of white collar charge, and need assistance from an experienced Frisco, Texas criminal defense attorney, contact Rosenthal & Wadas, today at (972) 369-0577.